dakanji/RefindPlus/README-Dev.md

 > [!TIP]
 >
-> RefindPlus-specific options can be simply added to upstream configuration files.
+> RefindPlus-specific options can also be simply added to upstream configuration files.

 When run without activating RefindPlus-specific configuration options, as will be the case with unmodified upstream configuration files, a RefindPlus run will be equivalent to running the upstream version it is based on, currently v0.14.2.
 That is, the additional options provided in RefindPlus must be actively enabled if they are required.